Technology, Science, Research January 2026

 How does Technology, Science, Research compare?

-People in Technology, Science, Research were much more positive than average regarding Work Pressure, Equity, and Wellbeing Culture.
+People in Technology, Science, Research were much more positive than average regarding Wellbeing Culture, Company And Leadership, and Support Resources.

-On the lower side, people in Technology, Science, Research had much lower favorable scores than average in Decision Making and Growth.
+On the lower side, people in Technology, Science, Research had much lower favorable scores than average in Growth, Learning & Development, and Enablement.

-People working in Technology, Science, Research are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Technology, Science, Research are less engaged than Investment Management, Legal Services, Banking, and Engaging Growth.
+People working in Technology, Science, Research are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Technology, Science, Research are less engaged than Computer & Network Security, Civil Engineering, Investment Management, and Legal Services.

-The highest scoring question for Technology, Science, Research had 92% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Technology, Science, Research had 94% of people agreeing that The work that they do at %[Company]% is important (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Technology, Science, Research were generally least favourable about Decision Making, and were most negative towards 'I am satisfied with how decisions are made at %[Company]%' with 18% of people disagreeing (+2% above average).
+People in Technology, Science, Research were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 20% of people disagreeing (+2% above average).

 Which questions matter the most?